Space-between/react-web-game/README.md

 ## Description

-    A web game and address book created with React.
-I made a reacted address book that has the ability to add, modify, and remove a total of 7 games and contacts, including Word Chain, Lotto Generator, Minesweeper, and Number Baseball Game.
+    A web game and contact created with React.
+I made a contact that has the ability to add, modify, and remove 7 games and phone numbers, including Word Relay, lotto generator, mine search, and number baseball game.

 ## Feature